MekhG/Nielsen-Market-Research-Automation-Strategic-Analysis/README.md

 - **Sanitizer overlap rule:** Both Sanitizer files contain an ALL INDIA row.
 The main file takes priority — ALL INDIA rows from the Remaining file are dropped before combining.
 This is logged during every run.
 - **Competitor identification:** The competitor for each brand is configured in `config.py` and taken from the reporting brief.
 It is not calculated or discovered from the data.
 - **Manufacturer filter:** The Sanitizer file's Manufacturer column is not used as a filter.
 Brand Family and Product Name together are considered sufficient to identify the correct rows.
 - **MS Val% index values:** In the Sanitizer file, MS Val% figures for some geographies exceed 100%.
-These are treated as index values rather than traditional market share percentages — a known characteristic of certain Nielsen export formats.
+These are treated as index values rather than traditional market share percentages, a known characteristic of certain Nielsen export formats.
 They are used directionally (change in value) rather than as absolute share figures.
 - **Data accuracy:** Source data is assumed accurate as received from the agency.
 No error analysis is performed on the underlying values.
 - **Latest month:** April 2026 is the latest available month across all source files.
 All period references are anchored to this month.
 - **Output Template structure:** The writer assumes the template maintains its current row and column structure between monthly runs.